Dance in Singapore: Ballet

 The history of ballet in Singapore is a relatively short one.
 From the early years of rejection of western influences, developments in ballet began to grow with the establishment of ballet schools and academy in the late 1900s.
 These schools trained the pioneering batch of ballet dancers in Singapore, including Goh Soo Khim, who became the first Singaporean ballerina to enrol in the Australian Ballet School (ABS).
 As ballet flourished and grew, the government also began to embrace western performing arts in a big way as seen from the establishment of professional ballet companies, namely the Singapore Ballet Academy (SBA) in 1958, and the founding of Singapore Dance Theatre in 1987.

 Singapore Dance Theatre (SDT) was Singapore's first professional dance company.
 It was founded by Goh Soo Khim and Anthony Then, whom began recruiting potential dancers for the company.
 In its early beginnings, both Goh and Then had a shared vision for the dance scene in Singapore to nurture a group of dancers who were committed to a career in dance.
 SDT had its humble beginnings in a shared space with SBA before moving to their own studio in 1991.
 The company put up its first full-length classical ballet performance in 1992 with The Nutcracker.
 Currently, SDT's repertoire comprises both classical ballet and contemporary ballet works.
 It has also been renamed as Singapore Ballet in recent years, with hopes and confidence in the identity of their company, while remaining an ambassador for dance and ballet in Singapore.

+Contemporary Dance

+Contemporary dance in Singapore has evolved significantly since the 1990s, blending Western techniques with Asian traditions and local cultural influences.
+The genre emphasises expressive movement and often explores themes relevant to modern society.
+The development of contemporary dance in Singapore has been supported by arts education institutions and government initiatives aimed at fostering a vibrant arts scene.

+Several contemporary dance companies have been instrumental in shaping the landscape: